 The Frick Pittsburgh Art Museum houses exhibits of the Henry Clay Frick Art Collection and has immaculate on-site gardens.
-The nearby Frick Park is an excellent city park with walking trails.
+The nearby Frick Park is an excellent park with walking trails, picnic areas and a dog park.
 There is no charge to enter the museum, gardens or park – they are free!

-While there is no shortage of fun things in Pittsburgh to fill your weekend itinerary, travelers spending more than 3 days in Pittsburgh (or return visitors who want to explore beyond the city) can take a Pittsburgh day trip!
+While there is no shortage of fun things in Pittsburgh to fill your weekend itinerary, travelers spending more than 3 days in Pittsburgh (or return visitors who want to explore more) can take a Pittsburgh day trip!

 One of the most popular Pittsburgh day trips is visiting Frank Lloyd Wright’s Fallingwater masterpiece in Laurel Highlands; in fact, it’s one of the top things to do near Pittsburgh.
 The 20th-century home is only about an hour drive from the city and the architecture is awe-inspiring.

-Visitors can make the trip on their own or book a highly rated day tour.
+Top Tip: Visitors with a car can make the day trip from Pittsburgh, PA on their own or leave the details to someone else and book a highly rated day tour.

 We created our itinerary for Pittsburgh in an easy-to-follow format and packed it with useful tips and information.
 However, joining a local tour guide can be immensely helpful…and heaps of fun!
 We are highlighting a few of the most popular tours in Pittsburgh.